KriedF/Streaming-sentiment-analysis-sql/README.md

 # Streaming Platform User Satisfaction Analysis

 ## 🎯 Business Problem
-Streaming platforms like Roku need to understand which features drive user satisfaction and retention.
+Streaming platforms need to understand which features drive user satisfaction and retention.
 This project analyzes user feedback data to identify improvement opportunities and measure the impact of product decisions.

 ## 🔍 Key Questions Answered
 1. **Which features have the highest/lowest satisfaction rates?**